stagedtrees/stagedtrees/README.md

 ![](man/figures/README-unnamed-chunk-17-1.png)<!-- -->

-By defualt stages associated with the unobserved situations are not plotted, if the model has been created with `join_unobserved = TRUE`.
+By default stages associated with the unobserved situations are not plotted, if the model has been created with `join_unobserved = TRUE`.

 ``` r